quantum-engineering-polito/CourseNotes/content/QCM Physics/12_Optical Properties of Quantum Wells/Optical Properties of Quantum Wells.md

 }
 $$

-where $J(\hbar\omega)$ is the joint density of states.
-To understand the form of the joint density of states lets review first the form of the general density of states for a system with a discrete set of energy levels
+where $J(\hbar\omega)$ is the **joint density of states**.
+To understand the form of the joint density of states lets review first the form of the general density of states for a system with a discrete set of energy levels:

 $$
 D(E) = \frac{1}{V} \sum_{i=1}^{N} \delta(E - E(k_i)).